 At the Airport

-- Remember, if you are sick, stay home and do not travel!
+- Remember if you are sick, stay home and do not travel!
 Contact your airline regarding their re-booking and cancellation policies.
 See CDC’s website for when and how long to delay your travel.

 - Once you arrive at the airport and exit your vehicle, start wearing your mask.
 This includes on shuttle buses, trams and any time you are outside your own vehicle on airport grounds.
 Ensure your mask fully covers both your mouth and nose and help other travelers in your party who need assistance with their masks.
 CDC requires all travelers to wear their masks at the airport.

 - At the TSA security checkpoint, you will notice TSA officers wearing face masks and gloves.
 In addition, you can expect to see acrylic barriers, social distancing signage throughout the checkpoint, regular cleaning of checkpoint surfaces and equipment, and various touchless technologies, including automated ID verification scanners at some airport checkpoints.